BadrAlSayed/WalletControl/README.md

 ## Notes
 * The project includes a user registration endpoint and an admin endpoint, primarily for testing purposes.
 * A simple logout button has been implemented for testing as well.
+* If you require access to the .env files for further review, please let me know.
 ## Setup

 1. **Server Setup:**